 4. Hill's Science Diet Sensitive Stomach & Skin Turkey Stew

-- Easily digestible ingredients promote gentle digestion and easier stool pickup
+- Easily digestible ingredients help promote regular, comfortable digestion

-- Vitamin E and omega-6s support skin and coat health
+- Vitamin E and omega-6s nourish skin and coat health

 5. Purina Pro Plan Sensitive Skin & Stomach Salmon Wet Food